 5. A member country to which a Codex Committee has been assigned is responsible for providing all conference services including the secretariat.
-The secretariat should have adequate administrative support staff able to work easily in the languages used at the session and should have at its disposal adequate word processing and document reproducing equipment.
+The secretariat should have adequate stenographic and typing staff able to work easily in the languages used at the session and should have at its disposal adequate typing and document reproducing equipment.
 Interpretation, preferably simultaneous, should be provided from and into all languages used at the session, and if the report of the session is to be adopted in more than one of the working languages of the Committee, then the services of a translator should be available.
-The Committee secretariat and the Joint FAO/WHO (Codex) Secretariat are charged with the preparation of the draft report in consultation with the rapporteurs, if any.
+The Committee secretariat is charged with the preparation of the draft report in consultation with the rapporteurs, if any.
+Where necessary, assistance will be given by the representatives of FAO and WHO attending the meeting in the drafting of the report.